Uthman: Conversion to Islam

 On returning from a business trip to Syria in 611, Uthman learned of Muhammad's declared mission.
 After a discussion with Abu Bakr, Uthman decided to convert to Islam, and Abu Bakr brought him to Muhammad to declare his faith.
 Uthman thus became one of the earliest converts to Islam, following Ali, Zayd ibn Haritha, Abu Bakr and a few others.
 His conversion to Islam angered his uncle, Hakam ibn Abi Al-As, who strongly opposed Muhammad's teachings.
-He is listed as one of the twenty two Meccans at the dawn of Islam who knew how to write.
+He is listed as one of the twenty-two Meccans at the dawn of Islam who knew how to write.

 Migration to Abyssinia

-Uthman and his wife, Ruqayya, migrated to Abyssinia (modern Ethiopia) in April 615, along with ten Muslim men and three women.
+To escape persecution, Uthman and his wife Ruqayya migrated to Abyssinia (modern Ethiopia) in April 615, along with ten Muslim men and three women.
 Scores of Muslims joined them later.
-As Uthman already had some business contacts in Abyssinia, he continued to practice his profession as a trader and he continued to flourish.
+As Uthman already had some business contacts in Abyssinia, he continued to practice his profession as a trader and flourish.

-After four years, the news spread among the Muslims in Abyssinia that the Quraysh of Mecca had accepted Islam, and this acceptance persuaded Uthman, Ruqayya and 39 Muslims to return.
-However, when they reached Mecca, they found that the news about the Quraysh's acceptance of Islam was false.
-Nevertheless, Uthman and Ruqayya re-settled in Mecca.
+After four years, the news spread among the Muslims in Abyssinia that the Quraysh of Mecca had accepted Islam, and this persuaded Uthman, Ruqayya and 39 Muslims to return.
+However, when they reached Mecca, they found that the news about the Quraysh's acceptance of Islam was false; nevertheless, Uthman and Ruqayya re-settled in Mecca.
 Uthman had to start his business afresh, but the contacts that he had already established in Abyssinia worked in his favour and his business prospered once again.

 Migration to Medina

-In 622, Uthman and his wife, Ruqayya, were among the third group of Muslims to migrate to Medina.
+In 622, Uthman and his wife Ruqayya were among the third group of Muslims to migrate to Medina.
 Upon arrival, Uthman stayed with Abu Talha ibn Thabit before moving into the house he purchased a short time later.
-Uthman was one of the richest merchants of Mecca, with no need of financial help from his Ansari brothers, as he had brought the considerable fortune he had amassed with him to Medina.
-Most Muslims of Medina were farmers with little interest in trade, and Jews had conducted most trading in the town.
-Uthman realised there was a considerable commercial opportunity to promote trade among Muslims and soon established himself as a trader in Medina.
-With hard work and honesty, his business flourished, making him one of the richest men in Medina.
-Two of Uthman's wives having been elder daughters of Muhammad and Khadija bint Khuwaylid, which earned him the honorific title Dhū al-Nurayn ("The Possessor of Two Lights").
+Uthman was one of the richest merchants of Mecca, with no need of financial help from the Ansar, as he had brought the considerable fortune he had amassed with him to Medina.
+Most Muslims of Medina were farmers with little interest in trade, which was thus primarily conducted by Jews in the town.
+Recognizing a commercial opportunity to promote trade among Muslims, Uthman quickly established himself as a merchant and eventually became one of the richest men in Medina.
+Two of Uthman's wives, Ruqayya and Umm Kulthum, were elder daughters of Muhammad and Khadija bint Khuwaylid, which earned him the honorific title Dhū al-Nurayn ("The Possessor of Two Lights").

 Across the Muslim world, Uthman is known by his honorific title "Ghani" that translates to "exceedingly generous" which was bestowed upon him for his remarkable donations towards helping those in need and for the cause of Islam.

-Life in Medina

 When Ali married Fatima, Uthman bought Ali's shield for five hundred dirhams.
 Four hundred was set aside as mahr (dower) for Fatima's marriage, leaving a hundred for all other expenses.
-Later, Uthman presented the armour back to Ali as a wedding present.
+Later, Uthman presented the shield back to Ali as a wedding present.

+Life in Medina